What is Polybutylene Pipe and Should You Replace It?

 How Can I Tell if I Have Polybutylene Plumbing?

-Polybutylene piping is usually gray, and you'll only find it in your fresh water potable plumbing system.
-The tubing is typically 1/2" to 1" in diameter and is flexible.
-Look around your water heater, pipes in attics or crawl spaces, piping across the ceilings of basements, and supply lines under sinks in cabinets.
+Polybutylene piping is typically gray and is only found in fresh water potable plumbing systems.
+The tubing is usually 1/2" to 1" in diameter and flexible.
+To identify them, check around your water heater, in attics or crawl spaces, along basement ceilings, and under sinks in cabinets.

-PB piping has not been used for drain and sewer lines, nor vent piping.
+Polybutylene pipes aren't used for drain, sewer, or vent lines.
 If you find the tell-tale gray tubing, look for the code "PB2110" printed on it.
 That would confirm your plumbing is polybutylene.

 If you suspect you have poly pipes, but aren't sure - you can contact us for a free consult, and one of our local estimators would be happy to assist.